 E Sciences prepared a Report of a Phase I and Phase II Environmental Site Assessment (ESA) dated March 24, 2004.
 During our Phase I ESA, we identified the use of herbicides on the golf course to be a recognized environmental condition.
 Broward County engaged E Sciences to conduct a Phase II ESA to further evaluate the potential for the presence of arsenic in the soil, groundwater and surface water resulting from the typical application of herbicides at golf courses in Florida.
 The Phase II ESA revealed concentrations of arsenic in excess of cleanup target levels (CTLs) established by the Florida Department of Environmental Protection (FDEP) in the surface soils.
 Arsenic was not detected in the surface water samples.
-Arsenic was detected above CTLs (in place at the time of the assessment) in one of the groundwater samples collected; however, filtered groundwater samples did not reveal elevated concentrations of arsenic.
-It was our opinion that the arsenic detected in the groundwater was attributable to sediment in the samples, rather than dissolved into the groundwater.
+Arsenic was detected above CTLs (in place at the time of the assessment) in one of the groundwater samples collected; however, filtered

+E Sciences, INCORPORATED 224 SE 9th Street • Fort Lauderdale, FL 33316 ph 954-484-8500 fax 954-484-5146 www.esciencesinc.com groundwater samples did not reveal elevated concentrations of arsenic.
+It was our opinion that the arsenic detected in the groundwater was attributable to sediment in the samples.

-E Sciences, INCORPORATED 224 SE 9th Street • Fort Lauderdale, FL 33316 ph 954-484-8500 fax 954-484-5146 Additional assessment was conducted in 2008 and 2009 on behalf of the property owner at that time.
-These assessment activities confirmed the presence of arsenic impacts above the soil CTL between the zero to six-foot depth interval and revealed the presence of groundwater impacts above the current CTL for arsenic.
+Additional assessment was conducted in 2008 and 2009 on behalf of the property owner at that time.
+These assessment activities confirmed the presence of arsenic impacts above the soil CTL between the zero to six-foot depth interval and revealed the presence of groundwater impacts above the current groundwater CTL for arsenic.

-During the March 15, 2016 between EPGMD, City and E Sciences' representatives, assessment alternatives for the Site were discussed.
+During the March 15, 2016 meeting between EPGMD, City and E Sciences' representatives, assessment alternatives for the Site were discussed.
 The need for tailoring the assessment work to the remediation goals and ultimate land use was explained during the meeting.
-It was decided that E Sciences will prepare a plan to complete a Site Assessment Report (SAR) in accordance with applicable regulatory rules.
-The results documented in the assessment will be used to develop a conceptual remedial strategy and estimate magnitude of costs associated with the remediation.
-EPGMD indicated that additional and updated assessment data is required in order to determine an appropriate remedial strategy and the previous soil assessment data may not be used as part of the current assessment evaluation.
+It was decided that E Sciences would prepare a plan to complete a Site Assessment Report (SAR) in accordance with applicable regulatory rules.
+The results documented in the assessment would be used to develop a conceptual remedial strategy and to estimate magnitude of costs associated with the remediation.
+EPGMD indicated that additional and updated assessment data is required in order to determine an appropriate remedial strategy and the previous soil assessment data does not need to be used as part of the current assessment evaluation.
 The assessment will include soil testing, soil leachability testing, groundwater testing and surface water testing and would require the City to obtain an Environmental Assessment and Remediation (EAR License).
 An EAR License is essentially a voluntary cleanup agreement which would obligate the City to complete the assessment and ultimately regulatory site closure.
 E Sciences noted during a review of County regulatory files for the Site, that the historic owner had maintained an EAR License for some time, but allowed it to expire.
 There does not appear to be a current EAR License.
 As an alternative, it was noted during the meeting with EPGMD, that County staff would be willing to conduct an informal review of data, in lieu of a SAR document, to provide some general guidance to the City if it wished to conduct an expanded "due diligence" level assessment without the EAR License, as long as the City did not own the Site.